 Hor mok is an elegant recipe full of rich flavors that represent all of what we love about Thai food.
 This heavenly combination of fish, red curry paste, kaffir lime leaves, sugar and coconut cream is one of our all time favorites.

-See the video below, filmed in Thailand, for a purely authentic version.
+See the video below left, filmed in Thailand, for a purely authentic version.
 Also see our feature story showing a street vendor prepare hor mok with horseshoe crab.

 To make it in an American kitchen, some simple modifications yield the same fantastic result.
 We like to use green bell peppers as the "cups", and we like to use either cod, salmon, or tilapia for the fish.
 Feel free to experiment with fish of your choice.
 Always steam hor mok, the stacked steamer works perfectly.